1990 FIFA World Cup final: Summary

 In total, West Germany had 16 scoring chances out of 23 shots.
 German head coach Franz Beckenbauer said "There were no doubts whatsoever who was going to win.
 For 90 minutes we attacked Argentina and there was no feeling of any danger that a goal would be scored against us.
 As I saw it, we outplayed them from beginning to end."
 Beckenbauer said that the penalty "was not the key to the game because in any case we would have scored, even if it had taken overtime...
 1–0 by a penalty doesn't give a fair idea of this game.
 We could have won, 3–0.
 I don't remember a single chance Argentina had to score a goal."

 Argentina became the competition's first finalist not to score, with only one shot on goal.
 The South Americans failed to put together a coherent attacking strategy and lost the ball frequently.
 Instead, they focused on defending at all costs, knowing they would have the advantage if they managed to reach the penalty shoot-out, as they had already advanced twice in the tournament by this means.
 At the time, the 1990 final was the lowest-scoring final in the history of the competition—although this record was broken four years later, when Brazil beat Italy on penalties after 120 goalless minutes.

 The 1990 victory gave West Germany their third FIFA World Cup title, also making them the team to have played in the most FIFA World Cup finals at the time (three wins, three defeats), as well as avenging their defeat at the hands of Argentina in the previous final.
 It also meant that Germany coach Franz Beckenbauer became the only person to have won both silver and gold medals at the World Cup as a player (1966, 1974) and as a coach (1986, 1990), and he also won a bronze medal as a player (1970).
-Having won on penalties against England in the semi-finals, West Germany became the first team to had won on that method en route to the title.
+Having won on penalties against England in the semi-finals, West Germany became the first team to have won by that method en route to the title.
 This was repeated by Brazil (1994), France (1998), Italy (2006), and Argentina (twice in 2022, including the final).